gh-xd/gh-xd.github.io/_pages/about.md

 ### - *ModelSolver (2022)*

 ModelSolver is a <u>personal project</u> due to personal interests.
 It can model multiphysics system from bond graph and solves system of ODEs derived from the graph.
-The main goal to to explore the meta-model approach for system-level simulation towards MBSE approach.
+The main goal is to explore the meta-model approach for system-level simulation towards MBSE approach.

 ![bgms](sysmodel.png)

-Both modeling, bond graph processing and numerical solvers (e.g. RK-Fehlberg order4/order5) are developed with Python as test ground for the purpose of a PoC.
+Both modeling, bond graph processing and numerical solvers (e.g. RK-Fehlberg order4/order5) are developed with Python as playground for the purpose of realizing Proof-of-Concept.
 Further development and realization could be conducted with Python and C++ mixed.

 ### - *ODEqSolver (2022)*